Parental investment: Parental care

 Parental investment theory is a branch of life history theory.
 The earliest consideration of parental investment is given by Ronald Fisher in his 1930 book The Genetical Theory of Natural Selection, wherein Fisher argued that parental expenditure on both sexes of offspring should be equal.
 Clutton-Brock expanded the concept of parental investment to include costs to any other component of parental fitness.

-Male dunnocks tend to not discriminate between their own young and those of another male in polyandrous or polygynandrous systems.
+Male dunnocks (Prunella modularis) tend to not discriminate between their own young and those of another male in polyandrous or polygynandrous systems.
 They increase their own reproductive success through feeding the offspring in relation to their own access to the female throughout the mating period, which is generally a good predictor of paternity.
-This indiscriminative parental care by males is also observed in redlip blennies.
+This indiscriminate parental care by males is also observed in redlip blennies (Ophioblennius atlanticus).

 In some insects, male parental investment is given in the form of a nuptial gift.
-For instance, ornate moth females receive a spermatophore containing nutrients, sperm and defensive toxins from the male during copulation.
+For instance, ornate moth (Utetheisa ornatrix) females receive a spermatophore containing nutrients, sperm and defensive toxins from the male during copulation.
 This gift, which can account for up to 10% of the male's body mass, constitutes the total parental investment the male provides.

 In some species, such as humans and many birds, the offspring are altricial and unable to fend for themselves for an extended period of time after birth.
 In these species, males invest more in their offspring than do the male parents of precocial species, since reproductive success would otherwise suffer.